horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ![new data class](images/wkc-admin/wkc-create-data-class.png)

-* Once the data class is created, we can add *Stewards* for this class, and also associate *classifications* and *business terms*.
+* Once the data class is created, we can add *Stewards* for this class, and also associate *classifications* and *business terms* if they are available (you may not have any business terms yet).
 When you are ready, click `Publish`:

 ![tools for data class](images/wkc-admin/wkc-data-class-add-term-publish.png)